merenlab/anvio/anvio/docs/artifacts/functional-enrichment-txt.md

 - unadjusted_p_value: the significance value of the hypothesis test for enrichment, unadjusted for multiple hypothesis testing
 - adjusted_q_value: the adjusted p-value after taking into account multiple hypothesis testing
 - associated groups: the list of groups that this entity is associated with
-- accession: a function accession number or KEGG module number (depends on your input option for %(anvi-compute-enrichment-scores)s, but always is a function accession number for (anvi-get-enriched-functions-per-pan-group)s)
+- accession: a function accession number or KEGG module number (depends on your input option for %(anvi-compute-functional-enrichment)s, but always is a function accession number for (anvi-get-enriched-functions-per-pan-group)s)
-- a list of gene cluster ids, sample names, or genome names that this entity is found in (also depends on your input option for %(anvi-compute-enrichment-scores)s.
+- a list of gene cluster ids, sample names, or genome names that this entity is found in (also depends on your input option for %(anvi-compute-functional-enrichment)s.
 Is always gene cluster ids for %(anvi-get-enriched-functions-per-pan-group)s)
 - p values for each group: gives the proportion of the group's member genomes or samples in which this entity was found.
 - N values for each group: gives the total number of genomes or samples in each group.

 ## A specific example - enriched functions in pangenomes

-When you run %(anvi-get-enriched-functions-per-pan-group)s or %(anvi-compute-enrichment-scores)s (with input option 1) to compute enrichment scores for functions in a pangenome, the resulting matrix describes the gene cluster-level functional associations that are enriched within specific groups of your pangenome.
+When you run %(anvi-get-enriched-functions-per-pan-group)s or %(anvi-compute-functional-enrichment)s (with input option 1) to compute enrichment scores for functions in a pangenome, the resulting matrix describes the gene cluster-level functional associations that are enriched within specific groups of your pangenome.
 This is described in more detail [in the pangenomics tutorial](http://merenlab.org/2016/11/08/pangenomics-v2/#making-sense-of-functions-in-your-pangenome).

 Here is a more concrete example (the same example as in the [pangenomics tutorial](http://merenlab.org/2016/11/08/pangenomics-v2/#making-sense-of-functions-in-your-pangenome)).
 Note that that tutorial uses `COG_FUNCTION` as the functional annotation source, and has `LL` (low light) and `HL` (high light) as the two pan-groups.